 Cleaning Protocol

-All hard surfaces will be cleaned before campers arrive, one hour after campers arrive, and again after all campers have left.
+All hard surfaces will be cleaned before campers arrive and again after all campers have left.

 Any highly used items will be disinfected regularly and shared materials will be limited and disinfected between campers.